mkraposhin/opensdn-forwarder-basic-tutorial/tutorial.md

 - <nhr_encap></nhr_encap> storing local (the container or the VM) MAC address of the interface with we associate the nexthop.

-For the interface label (ID) we replace number 0:
+For the interface label (ID) we replace value "0":

     <element>0</element>
 with the actual ID of **veth1** or **veth2** interface from the output of